redtexts/texts/bukharin_1918_anarchy.md

 systematic, organised mass action.

-It follows from anarchist theory that the consistent anarchist must be averse to soviet power and fight against it [^02].
-But, given that such a stance would be clearly absurd for workers and peasants, the number of anarchists whose principles lead them to such a position is not great;
+It follows from anarchist theory that the consistent anarchist must be averse to soviet power and fight against it.[^02] But, given that such a stance would be clearly absurd for workers and peasants, the number of anarchists whose principles lead them to such a position is not great;
 on the contrary, there are anarchists quite satisfied to take a seat in